laurenstclair/Laur.ai/README.md

 ## laur.ai.py
 laur.ai.py is built using the nltk library.
 The data is run throw a series of steps in order to create a bag of words associated by comment and response after undergoing lemmatization,
-  1. Text data is cleaned by removal of numbers and conversion to lowercase
+  1. Text data is cleaned by removal of numbers and conversion to lowercase.
-  2. Tokenize and tage: words are split up from phrases to then be categorized based on type
+  2. Tokenize and tag: words are split up from phrases to then be categorized based on type
   3. Lemmatize: convert words into their base form
   4. Create bag of words